MiladJoodi/Next_Shadcn_Learn/README.md

 # Next.js and Shadcn

-<h4>In this project, I utilized Next.js, Tailwind CSS, Shadcn UI & Nivo Bar 🚀</h4>
+<h4>In this project, I developed a dynamic and responsive web application using Next.js for the framework, Tailwind CSS for modern styling, Shadcn UI for enhanced user interface components, and Nivo Bar for data visualization.
+These tools allowed for a streamlined, efficient development process and a highly interactive user experience. 🚀</h4>

 [Demo](https://next-shadcn-learn.vercel.app/).\
 Thank you sincerely. 🙏